 To clean your leather shoe, mix water and a few drops of liquid soap.
 Next, use a clean cloth or soft sponge and gently wipe to create a soap lather on the shoe surface.
 Remove any excess moisture with a dry cloth and allow to dry near heat.
 Once your leather shoes are properly dry, you can condition them using a leather conditioner.

 If you have canvas or fabric shoes, white sneakers, running shoes, or mesh shoes, you can easily toss them into a washing machine.
+Machine washable shoes can come out just like new!
 For shoes made of plastic, suede, or leather, it is best to wash them by hand.

 Before putting your shoes in the washer, remove the shoelaces and remove any loose dirt stuck to the shoes.
 Next, use a laundry detergent and warm water to wash them under a delicate cycle.
 After washing your shoes, allow them to dry outside.
 Avoid putting your shoes in a dryer.
 To prevent creasing, you can put shoe blocks or a ball of newspaper in them.

 Germs, fungus, and bacteria could accumulate on used shoes causing infection and a bad smell.
 Disinfecting shoes gets rid of fungus and bacteria lingering on them.
 Below are a few ways to disinfect shoes from thrift stores.